-- i.
-Formal Complaint: A formal complaint is a document signed by a Complainant or signed by the Title IX and Anti-Discrimination Coordinator, alleging discrimination or harassment (including sexual harassment) against a Respondent and requesting that the University investigate. - ii.
-A formal complaint may be filed with the Title IX and Anti-Discrimination Coordinator in person, by mail, or by electronic mail.8 For purposes of this definition, "document signed by a Complainant" means a document or electronic submission that contains the Complainant's physical or digital signature, or otherwise indicates that the Complainant is the person filing the formal complaint.
-Where the Title IX and Anti-Discrimination Coordinator signs a formal complaint, the Title IX and Anti-Discrimination Coordinator is not a Complainant or otherwise a party.
+i.
+Formal Complaint: A formal complaint is a document signed by a Complainant or signed by the Anti-Discrimination Coordinator, alleging discrimination against a Respondent and requesting that the University investigate.

-iii.
-Overview of Formal Complaint Grievance Process
+A formal complaint may be filed with the Anti-Discrimination Coordinator in person, by mail, or by electronic mail.8 For purposes of this definition, "document signed by a Complainant" means a document or electronic submission that contains the Complainant's physical or digital signature or otherwise indicates that the Complainant is the person filing the formal complaint.
+Where the Anti-Discrimination ii.
+Overview of Grievance Process: Investigation with Determination